 Her right brain is starting to achieve the recognition that her left brain can fully appreciate.
 Red won first place in “The Artist’s Magazine” 30th annual art competition in the abstract / experimental category which was published in their Jan/Feb 2013 edition.
 She also won various other awards including Top Finalist in Lifestyle Magazine Art Contest 2018 and 2017, Artavita and Art Fusion Galleries Artist of the Week.

-Her work has been exhibited at many establishments in Miami, Orlando, Inlet Beach, FL and Denver, CO, and Santa Fe, NM; i.e. Masters Gallery, Galerie Zueger, The Gallery at Mills Park, Denver International Airport (DIA) Mosaic Store, Orlando Museum of Art (OMA) Shop, The Gallery at Avalon Island, Courvoisier Centre, Bank of America Center, Citrus Club, Pierre’s Wine Cellar, Scott Laurent Gallery as well as Art Fusion Galleries, Hotel Urbano and Art Basel in Miami, FL.
+Her work has been exhibited at many establishments in Miami, Orlando, Inlet Beach, FL; Denver, CO, and Santa Fe, NM; i.e. City Arts Orlando, Masters Gallery, Galerie Zueger, The Gallery at Mills Park, Denver International Airport (DIA) Mosaic Store, Orlando Museum of Art (OMA) Shop, The Gallery at Avalon Island, Courvoisier Centre, Bank of America Center, Citrus Club, Pierre’s Wine Cellar, Scott Laurent Gallery as well as Art Fusion Galleries, Hotel Urbano and Art Basel in Miami, FL.
 She now has collectors throughout the United States.

 When she’s not in her studio, Red is out exploring nature, creating a unique meal or spending time with her husband.
-She is still engaged running her management consulting company, but her goal is to become a full time artist… soon.
+She recently retired her management consulting company and is extremely thrilled to be a full-time artist.

 See Red’s Creations in her gallery.